andreggalvao/hospitals_readmissions/README.md

 1. What is the most common primary diagnosis by age group?
 2. Some doctors believe diabetes might play a central role in readmission.
 Explore the effect of a diabetes diagnosis on readmission rates.
 3. On what groups of patients should the hospital focus their follow-up efforts to better monitor patients with a high probability of readmission?

+In this project, we performed a thorough analysis of each reported resource, with the aim of answering some critical questions related to the hospital's performance.
+Based on the results of the analysis, we established a new indicator that allows physicians and the hospital to continuously monitor pacients performance and identify areas that need improvement.
+The implementation of this new indicator will also help to improve the quality of services provided by the hospital and, consequently, reduce patient recurrence.
+In short, our project aimed to improve the hospital's efficiency and effectiveness by identifying and monitoring critical performance indicators.